Lizwhite8/SimpleTicketFlashSaleFullStack/README.md

 For caching and high-speed inventory management, the system integrates **Redis** with **Lua scripting** to ensure atomic stock deductions and prevent overselling.
 A **multi-layer caching strategy** combining **Caffeine for local memory caching and Redis for distributed caching** reduces query load on MySQL. **Kafka, WebSocket, and Redis Pub/Sub** work together to manage asynchronous order processing and updates, ensuring a seamless payment experience.

-Deployment is currently on **AWS**, with **S3 for image storage** and **Kubernetes running inside an EC2 instance** within a public subnet.
+Deployment is currently on **AWS**, with **S3 for image storage** and **docker containers running inside an EC2 instance** within a public subnet.
 While **EKS was not chosen** due to cost considerations and the project's personal training purpose, a migration is planned to ensure proper **horizontal scaling, high availability, and security**. **NGINX serves as a reverse proxy** to handle frontend hosting and distribute backend requests efficiently.

 ## **3. Design Overview**